Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: SGD Quantile Estimators as a Markov Chain

-First, we can see that the Markov chain $\{\theta_{i,n}(\eta)\}$ is irreducible since $p$ and $q$ are mutually prime.
-Then, it suffices to prove that $\{\theta_{i,n}(\eta)\}$ is also positive recurrent.
-To this end, we apply Theorem \ref{foster} to verify stability conditions for Markov chains.
+The Markov chain $\{\theta_{n}(\eta)\}_{n \in \N}$ is irreducible since $p$ and $q$ are mutually prime.
+Then it suffices to prove that $\{\theta_{n}(\eta)\}_{n \in \N}$ is also positive recurrent.
+To this end, we apply Lemma \ref{foster} to verify stability conditions for Markov chains.
 In particular, a Lyapunov function $L(\theta)$ will be constructed to quantify the chain's deviation from stability.
 The key idea is to show that, for sufficiently large states, the expected drift of $L(\theta)$ decreases by a fixed amount, ensuring that the chain tends to move back toward smaller, stable states over time.
 Additionally, it can be shown that the set of states where $L(\theta)$ is small is finite, and the function is bounded in expectation at initialization.
 These properties collectively satisfy Foster's conditions, proving that the Markov chain returns to a stable region infinitely often and remains well-behaved in the long term.
-As such, we expect to achieve the following proposition.

-The following proposition demonstrates that the Markov chain of constant learning rate SGD defined in \eqref{sgd} is positive-recurrent with no further assumptions.
+As such, we expect to achieve the following proposition, which demonstrates that the Markov chain of constant learning-rate SGD defined in \eqref{sgd} is positive-recurrent with no further assumptions.